Woman walking in the red center, Uluru,Northern Territory

 Credit: Beau from stock.adobe.com

-Of course, a trip to Alice Springs wouldn’t be complete without a visit to Uluru (or Ayres Rock).
+Of course, a trip to Alice Springs wouldn’t be complete without a visit to Uluru (or Ayres Rock), an Australian icon and one of the top attractions in Northern Territory.
 Uluru is situated in the Uluru-Kata Tjuta National Park and while climbing Uluru is strongly discourged (and will be prohibited from October 2019), the park does provide visitors with the option of exploring the rock from its base.
 Most notably, the Uluru Base Walk comprises a 10 kilometre trail that circumnavigates the entire base of the rock.
 Join the ranger-guided Mala Walk and make the most of the opportunity to learn about the life and culture of the Anangu people of the Uluru region and their deep connections to Uluru, and the native flora and fauna surrounding the rock.
 Visitors to the park can also explore the slightly less famous but breathtaking Kata Tjuta, or ‘the Olgas’ via a number of walking trails.
 Most notably, the Valley of the Winds Walk takes hikers through the variously shaped rock domes and offers spectacular views.

 Ready to go?
 Book a flight to Uluru (Ayers Rock) now